A link to a pdf copy of the policy is provided by clicking on the policy heading within the drop down box.

-Step 2: Year leaders will take time to discuss with children the reasons for their behaviour and provide opportunities to allow children to ‘turn their behaviour around’.
+Step 2: An adult/another member of staff will take time to discuss with children the reasons for their behaviour and provide opportunities to allow children to ‘turn their behaviour around’.

 Step 3: If behaviour continues, children may end up on the bottom of the zone board.
 This will lead to a more serious sanction

 Children should be given every opportunity to think about their actions and to resolve the situation.
 This may involve a conversation with year leaders and ensuring that parents are informed.

 Step 4: Child is sent to Headteacher or Deputy Head to discuss their behaviour choices.

 There may be some incidents where the severity of the behaviour (often playground related) means that children are sent straight to the Headteacher or Deputy.
 This may lead to a period of internal exclusion.

 All staff will make informed choices on how they deal with behaviour (Ref Use of Reasonable Force)